zhengjunyao-work/arc24/docs/modeling/Iteration_05_search_for_smaller_llms.md

 `Qwen2-1.5B-Instruct` and `Qwen2-0.5B-Instruct` are two replacement for `Phi-3` that are possible to be test-time fine-tuned on Kaggle.

 We have improved the test leaderboard score from 3 to 5 on this iteration.

+- I have found that `float16` is 4 times faster than `bfloat16` when fine-tuning on Kaggle
+- The bigger qwen2-1.5b model learns faster than the 0.5b version

 ## Next steps